thirumurthis/Learnings/REST/ClientCertificateBasedAuthentication.md

     public RestTemplate getRestTemplate() throws KeyManagementException, UnrecoverableKeyException, NoSuchAlgorithmException, KeyStoreException, Exception {

-        char[] password = "<keystorepassword>".toCharArray(); //should flow from applicaton.properties
+        char[] password = PASSWORD.toCharArray(); //should flow from applicaton.properties

         TrustStrategy trustStrategy= (X509Certificate[] chain,String authType)->true;

         javax.net.ssl.SSLContext sslContext = SSLContextBuilder.create()
+    	         .loadKeyMaterial(keyStore("/my/path/to/keystore-cert.jks", password,"JKS"), password,
+		 // below code is used in case if we are having multiple certificate and need specific alias to be used. (expired cert as well) new PrivateKeyStartegy(){
+		      @Override
+		      public String chooseAlias(Map<String, PrivateKeyDetails> aliases, Socket socket){
+		        return "alias-name-of-private-cert-stored-within-jks";
+		      }
+		    }
-    	         .loadKeyMaterial(keyStore("/my/path/to/keystore-cert.jks", password,"JKS"), password) //PCKS12 is the latest keystore format
+		 ) //PCKS12 is the latest keystore format
     	         //.loadTrustMaterial(null, new TrustSelfSignedStrategy()).build();  //use this for self-signed certificate .loadTrustMaterial(null, trustStrategy).build();